Lamprophonia/cardboard-garden/sql/README.md

 ---

-**This hybrid architecture provides the perfect balance of performance, scalability, and maintainability for a multi-game TCG collection manager.**
+**This hybrid architecture provides the perfect balance of performance, scalability, and maintainability for a multi-game TCG collection system.**